-(d) MAXIMUM PERIODS OF REGISTRATION
+(d) MAXIMUM PERIODS OF REGISTRATION Full-time, part-time and distance-learning candidature

-A full time, part time or distance learning student shall present the required written work for examination as prescribed in the scheme of studies and their 'Expected End Date'.
-A student unable to do so may seek an extension of registration from their employer and in agreement with the University.
+A full-time, part-time or distance-learning candidate for a Degree by coursework shall present the required written work for examination as prescribed in the scheme of studies.
+Subject to the provision of Regulation 16.1 (e) a candidate unable to do so may seek an extension of registration for a period not exceeding twelve months and the Board of Studies may grant such extension on one occasion only.